kunalmhatre/fussroll/README.md

 - Block suspicious contacts
 - Maintain privacy
 - Minimal registration - Requires only the phone number of user
-- Supports 4 countries in terms of verification and handling of phone numbers : India, United States, United Kingdom, Canada
+- Supports 4 countries in terms of verification and handling of phone numbers : India, United States, United Kingdom and Canada

 ## Screenshots
 #### Home